michael3814/Read_write/README.md

 # Read_write
-A simple c program to read and write one file to another \n The program is capable of reading and writing line-by-line or character-by-character
+A simple c program to read and write one file to another
+The program is capable of reading and writing line-by-line or character-by-character

 # Instructions